This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You will be taken to a recovery room until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Tell your caregiver if you are in pain or feel like you might vomit.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will monitor you closely for any problems.
+Tell your healthcare provider if you are in pain or feel like you might vomit.
+Do not get out of bed until your healthcare provider says it is okay.
 You may be able to go home later the same day, or you may stay in the hospital overnight.

 - You have a fever.